yonglipdx/yonglipdx.github.io/_posts/2013-01-01-cplusplus_straustrup4.md

 ## Modularity

   1. C++ offers namespaces as a mechanism for expressing that some declaration belong together and their names should clash with other names.
-  2. void use(int sz) **noexcept**
+  2. void use(int sz) __noexcept__
       1. function should never thrown an exception can be declared "noexcept".
       2. for all good intend and handling fails, so that the function still throws, the standard library function "terminate" is called immediately.
   3. A function has no way of completing its assigned task after an exception is thrown.
-      * "handling" exception simply means doming some minimal local cleanup and rethrowning.
+      * "handling" exception simply means doing some minimal local cleanup and rethrowning.
       * when "new" can't find memory to allocate, std::bad_alloc is thrown.
   4. static_assert<A,S>
-      * prints S as compiler error message if A is not true
+      - prints S as compiler error message if A is not true
   5. Avoid non-inline function definition in headers.
   6. let constructor establish an invariant, and throw if it cannot ???
   7. design error-handling strategy around invariants. ???